Shindaiwa EB252 - 453 CFM Gas Handheld Blower

 The following charts are provided to give you an idea how the key specs of the Shindaiwa EB252 compare with similar leaf blowers.

-- The Shindaiwa EB252 distinguishes itself among other gas-powered handheld blowers for its lightweight design, weighing just 8.6 lbs.
+- Among other gas-powered handheld blowers, the Shindaiwa EB252 can be considered light, weighing only 8.6 lbs.
 Should weight be a deciding factor, the Stihl BG 50 is worth a look at just 7.9 lbs.

-- Upon exiting the nozzle, the air can reach speeds of up to 170 MPH, which is within the expected range for gas-powered handheld blowers.
+- Upon exiting the nozzle, the air can reach speeds of up to 170 MPH, which is pretty much what is to be expected for gas-powered handheld blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Poulan Pro PPBV25 and its 230 MPH could be an option to consider.

 Price comparison